 Her continued commitment to public service brought her to work as District Director to Senator Michael J. Rubio and later as a Policy Advisor to Assemblymember Henry T. Perea.
 Esmeralda built partnerships with community leaders to address unemployment rates in the Central Valley, workforce development, and education among others.
 She has championed water quality and affordability issues and helped secure safe drinking water emergency funding for disadvantaged communities throughout the Central Valley.

 Esmeralda has served on several non-profit boards such as Hands On Central California, Fresno Barrios Unidos, and UC Davis Immigration Law Clinic Council.
-She is a proud alumna of HOPE Leadership Institute, graduating from the program in 2013.
+She is a proud alumna of the HOPE Leadership Institute, graduating from the program in 2013.
 In 2014, she was named a 40 under 40 Leader in the Central Valley by Business Street Online.
 In 2018, Esmeralda was one of sixty people throughout the world selected to attend Harvard’s John F. Kennedy School of Government, Executive Leadership Program.

-Esmeralda is the only woman on the Fresno City Council, the second Latina to ever serve on the council and the first Latina to serve as Council President.
-She is dedicated to providing robust constituent services to residents in her district and she is focused on public safety, infrastructure needs, affordable housing, food sustainability, clean renewable energy projects, and issues relating to youth and working families.
+Esmeralda is the only woman on the Fresno City Council and the second Latina to ever serve on the council.
+She is dedicated to providing robust constituent services to residents in her district and is focused on public safety, infrastructure needs, affordable housing, food sustainability, clean renewable energy projects, and issues relating to youth and working families.
 Esmeralda is committed to working hard to move the City of Fresno forward and make it a safer and stronger community for everyone.